Blondie Purcell: Career

 On June 6, 1882, while playing for the Buffalo Bisons, Purcell was fined $10 ($ today) for slicing open a soggy baseball.
 He did this to compel the umpire to put a fresh ball in play so his pitcher, Pud Galvin, would be able to throw his curveball.

 Purcell was the first player to get a hit and also score a run in Philadelphia Phillies franchise history, doing so in his first at bat of the 1883 season.

-In 1883, Purcell was the player-manager for the Philadelphia Quakers, the team later known as the Phillies.
+In 1883, Purcell was the player-manager for the Philadelphia Phillies in their inaugural season..
 He took the reins of the team after 17 games, when they were only 4–13 under player-manager Bob Ferguson, and finished the season with a dismal 17–81 record.
-The eighth-place Quakers finished 23 games behind the seventh-place Detroit Wolverines.
+The eighth-place Phillies finished 23 games behind the seventh-place Detroit Wolverines.
 Purcell never managed again in the major leagues.

 Purcell finished his professional baseball career with the ill-fated 1890 Philadelphia Athletics.
 In 1,097 career games, he had 1,217 hits and a .267 batting average.
 As a pitcher, he had a win–loss record of 15–43.

 Purcell ran a bookmaking operation during his playing career and continued to do so afterwards.
-It is not known when, where, or if he died.
+It is not known when or where Purcell died.